-6. Risk from Labour Cost
+6. Risk from Labor Cost

-In Y2021, there were no labor shortage as orders are place gradually.
-However, labor costs still need to be adjusted to match the labor market and to boost employees morale.
+In 2022, there was no labor shortage as orders are placed gradually.
+However, labor costs still need to be adjusted to match the labor market and to boost employees' morale.
 Therefore, labor costs are still increasing.